mrkthmpsn/hablo-un-poco/README.md

-# DuoHablo
+# hablo-un-poco
-_Any resemblance of the name to green owls is wholly intentional and will be changed for legal reasons if this ever gets large enough to need it_

 ## Raison d'être
-After a while plugging away at Duolingo, wanted something more than mini-games.
+After a while plugging away at Duolingo, I wanted something more than mini-games.

 This project is an attempt to set up and encourage speaking practice sessions, with data monitoring and a hook-up to the Google Translate API to leave or review tricky words before and after the session.